timothy-huang/my_blog/_posts/2022-08-8-How much could a SWE donate throughout their 20-year career?.md

 Working in tech myself, I wanted to see what kind of impact a tech worker could make if they focused only on earning-to-give over a 20-year career.

 For this model, I'm using salary data from levels.fyi for a hypothetical SWE working at a top tech company (eg FB, Microsoft, Google).
+I chose to use SWE data because PM salaries roughly track SWE salaries, but there's far fewer data points available online on PM salaries.

 First, I wanted to get a sense of what the salary progression for such an individual would look like.